MilanFox/Advent-of-Code/README.md

 npm run fetch 2025 1
 ```

-Automatically downloads your input as "ipnut.txt" in case you need to re-download an older puzzle.
+Automatically downloads your input as "input.txt" in case you need to re-download an older puzzle.

 <hr />